-Kaivalya: Transcendental state of Absolute Independence; Moksha; isolation; final beatitude; emancipation.
+Kaivalya: Transcendental state of Absolute Independence; state of absolute freedom from conditioned existence; moksha; isolation; final beatitude; emancipation.

 Kali: “The Black One;” the black-skinned goddess who emerged from the body of Goddess Durga to defeat the demons that were attacking her.
 She wears a garland of skulls (or severed heads) around her neck and a skirt of severed arms–both symbolizing the sense of egotism.
 In one hand she wields the sword of spiritual wisdom (prajna) and in the other carries a severed head (ego).
 Despite her fearsome appearance, her two other hands are held in the gestures (mudras) that indicate: “Fear not” and “Draw near.”